technomancy/bussard/spoilers/characters.md

 on coding.
 Grew up on Mars and is a citizen of Sol.

 She also offers to pretend to be the captain of the ship in any cases where an un-manned ship would raise too many suspicions.
-She helps you find Clay, and she is a little too trusting of Clay at first.
-She is later really regretful about it.
-This causes her to be too suspicious of Mila.
-Once she boards your ship, she is motivated more by curiosity and a desire to help than her original goal of just getting home.

 # Governments